eso/edps-doc/source/quick/intro.md

 A more detailed description of the `EDPS` dashboard and its component is available [here:](../edpsgui/index)

-User specific `EDPS` tutorials, tailored to reduce data of specific instruments, are available here: TBD
+For specific instructions on how to reduce data from a particular instrument, consult the corresponding EDPS tutorials.

 ---